Learn more about the medical condition that can cause impairments of motor function, speech or vision

 Annually, 13,7 million people worldwide suffer a stroke.
 Of these, 5,5 million die and another 5 million are left permanently disabled!

 A stroke can severely impair multiple parts of a body.
-Most common are effects on the ability to move, to communicate and/or to learn and process actions.
+The most common functions affected by stroke are the ability to move, to communicate and/or to learn and process actions.
 All of these abilities influence our daily life.
 The amount and the impact of the damage depends on the affected area of the brain.
-Strokes are common in our Western society and the leading cause for lasting disabilities.
-A third of the annual stroke victims are left with impairments of motor function, speech or vision.
-One fifth of the victims is under the age of sixty.
+Strokes are common in western society and the leading cause for lasting disabilities.
+One-third of the annual stroke victims are left with impairments of motor function, speech or vision.
+One-fifth of the victims is under the age of sixty.

 Our blog articles provide you with more information and some in-depth-analyses on specific stroke-related topics.